Graduate Leadership Program

 It is a fact that fresh graduates from affluent or low-income, need a mix of services, supports, opportunities, and networks that provide nurturing, standards, and guidance for trying new roles, mastering challenges, and contributing to national development.

-FLED Graduate Leadership Program
+Fled Graduate Leadership Program

-Who is Qualified to Apply?
+Who is Qualified to Participate?

-• Graduates waiting to enrol for NYSC
+- Graduates waiting to enrol for NYSC

-• Serving Youth Corpers
+- Serving Youth Corpers

-• Graduates with not more than 12 months post-NYSC
+- Graduates with not more than 12 months post-NYSC

-Over the period of 6 months, participants will be expected to participate, undertake, gain experience, and exposure through the following opportunities:
+Participants will be expected to participate, undertake, gain experience, and exposure through the following opportunities:

 Program Completion

 At the completion of the program, the candidate will receive a Certificate of Program Completion, which will be an added professional certificate which will help in their future career.
-They will also be ready for Induction into Public Leadership as Associate Member at FLED International Leadership Institute.
-The Induction brings inductees into the ecosystem of transformational leaders in Africa.

 Program Implementation

-Location is not a barrier to participation
+Location is not a barrier

 To register in the program, click here